metadata toggle

 Intramuscular injection of one dose of 0.5 ml.

-For active immunization of layers and breeders:
+For active immunisation of layers and breeders:

 Two vaccinations, with an interval of four weeks should be given.